Alice in Chains (album): Background

-During the period of inactivity, each of Alice in Chains' members took part in side projects.
+During their inactivity, the band members took part in side projects.
 Inez appeared on Slash's solo album It's Five O'Clock Somewhere.
-Kinney and the band's guitarist Jerry Cantrell each contributed songs to the Willie Nelson tribute album Twisted Willie; it was Cantrell's first experience working on material outside of Alice in Chains.
-Cantrell then decided to work on material intended for a solo album with the working title Jerry's Kids.
-Staley's direction, however, cast doubts over the future of the band when he joined what would become "grunge supergroup" Mad Season, a band founded by solo artist John Baker Saunders and Pearl Jam's Mike McCready.
-As the brainchild of McCready, who met Saunders at a Hazelden rehab clinic, the band was intended to be a project that united musicians recovering from addictions.
+Kinney and Jerry Cantrell contributed songs to the Willie Nelson tribute album Twisted Willie; it was Cantrell's first experience of working on material outside Alice in Chains.
+Cantrell then decided to work on material for a solo album with the working title Jerry's Kids.
+Staley's direction, however, cast doubts over Alice in Chains' future when he joined what would become "grunge supergroup" Mad Season, which was founded by solo artist John Baker Saunders and Pearl Jam's Mike McCready.
+McCready, who met Saunders at a Hazelden Foundation rehab clinic, intended the project to unite musicians recovering from addictions.
 After recruiting Screaming Trees' Barrett Martin, the three invited Staley to be their vocalist, hoping it would help him stay sober.
-They recorded a studio album, Above, and performed at local venues in Seattle, which included some Alice in Chains songs.
-Contradicting prior reports made about Staley's health, rumors spread that he had left Alice in Chains.
-These reports irked Cantrell, and he halted work on his solo album in favor of attempting to revive Alice in Chains.
+Mad Season recorded a studio album, Above; they performed at venues in Seattle and included some Alice in Chains songs in their sets.
+Contradicting prior reports about Staley's health, rumors he had left Alice in Chains spread.
+These reports irked Cantrell, who halted work on his solo album in favor of attempting to revive Alice in Chains.